The Algarve Travel Guide

 The eastern coast between Faro and the Spanish border is very different.
 Most of it is protected within the Reserva Natural da Ria Formosa, a series of barrier islands fronted by extensive sandy beaches.
 That means taking a short boat trip to reach the sands, which has helped preserve the towns from large-scale development.
-The resorts here have a more Portuguese feel than those in the central stretch, and first-choice bases here would be Faro itself – capital of the entire region – as well as Olhao, Fuseta, Cabanas or Tavira, all of which offer easy access to the sandbank islands.
+The resorts here have a more Portuguese feel than those in the central stretch, and first-choice bases here would be Faro itself – capital of the entire region – as well as Olhao, Fuseta, Cabanas or Tavira Dropdown content, all of which offer easy access to the sandbank islands.

 Inland Algarve is still relatively undeveloped, especially around Alcoutim on the Spanish border.
 The Roman ruins of Milreu and the market town of Loulé are both worth an outing from Faro, while the old Moorish town of Silves is easily accessed from Portimão.
 Towards the west of the region, Caldas de Monchique is a quaint spa town in verdant woodland that makes up much of the picturesque Serra de Monchique mountain range.